zfit/phasespace/README.rst

 Detailed documentation, including the API, can be found in https://phasespace.readthedocs.io.
 Don't hesitate to join our `gitter`_ channel for questions and comments.

-If you use phasespace in a scientific publication we would appreciate citations to the `zenodo`_ publication:
+If you use phasespace in a scientific publication we would appreciate citations to the `JOSS`_ publication:

 .. code-block:: bibtex